Chapter 5: Handling Problems

 The Reality of Blockers

-Most standups fail because blockers aren't handled well.
+Most standups fail because blockers are not handled well.

 • Blockers are noted but not assigned